area9innovation/flow9/tools/gringo/readme.md

 This works by doing a type inference evaluation of the grammar, and use that to determine what type each rule results in.
 These are then converted into the appropriate unions and structs as flow types.

+If you also add a `master-type=Name` argument, a typed parser will also be constructed that uses the inferred types.
+This works by parsing to the DslAst type, and then invoking a constructed converted from DslAST to the typed union for the grammar.

+If you also add `tyvars=1`, each of the types will get an eclass field, initialized to 0, which is helpful for type inference.

+See `gringo/tflow` for an example that demonstrates this approach for a simple grammar.

+TODO:
+- Add option to get position tracking added to the grammar

 ## Using a compiled grammar